Warrior 2 Pose, Virabhadrasana II, (Vii-Ruh-Bhuh-Draa-Suh-Nuh)

 Tips And Tricks

 - Pay attention to your front knee.
 Notice if it tends to fall inwards.
-If it does, focus on keeping your knee centred by drawing it towards the pinky toe of your front foot.
+If it does, focus on keeping your knee centered by drawing it towards the pinky toe of your front foot.

 Warrior 2 pose variation: Warrior 2 Against the wall